GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/indigenous-governance-and-traditional-knowledge/preamble.md

 **Core Commitment**: This framework remains under Indigenous control, with a **Red Lines Clause** that allows Indigenous communities to modify, withdraw from, or redirect implementation if the framework becomes co-opted by colonial or extractive interests.

+### Version 1.0 Community Invitation

+This framework represents the first comprehensive release (Version 1.0) of the Indigenous & Traditional Knowledge Governance Framework, developed through extensive research synthesis and guided by established principles of Indigenous sovereignty, Traditional Ecological Knowledge, and decolonization practices documented globally.

+**Community Review and Refinement**: While this framework demonstrates deep respect for Indigenous governance traditions and incorporates established cultural protocols, Version 1.0 is explicitly designed as a **community review edition**.
+We recognize that authentic Indigenous governance frameworks must emerge from and be validated by Indigenous communities themselves.

+**Indigenous Authority**: The Red Lines Clause ensures that Indigenous communities maintain complete authority to modify, redirect, or withdraw from any framework components that do not serve Indigenous sovereignty or cultural integrity.
+This framework serves Indigenous leadership rather than directing it.

+**Invitation for Engagement**: Indigenous communities, traditional knowledge keepers, and cultural authorities are invited to engage with this framework through culturally appropriate protocols.
+All feedback will be incorporated into future versions while maintaining Indigenous control over the terms of engagement.

+**Living Document Commitment**: This framework will evolve based on Indigenous community guidance, implementation experience, and emerging traditional knowledge applications, ensuring it remains responsive to community needs and cultural wisdom.

 ## <a id="how-to-engage"></a>How to Engage with This Framework

 This framework is designed for multiple audiences while maintaining Indigenous leadership and self-determination: